devfile/alizer/CONTRIBUTING.md

 - [CLI](./README.md#cli)
 - [Alizer Library](./README.md#library-package)

-As a result `alizer` can be used both as a cli tool and imported as a package inside other projects.
-More information for the repository can be found [here](./docs/public/alizer-spec.md)
+As a result, `alizer` can be used both as a cli tool and imported as a package inside other projects.
+More information for the repository can be found [here](./docs/public/alizer-spec.md).

 #### Building locally